Fluid Forge

 You'll know it worked when

-• The generated .gitlab-ci.yml has exactly one deploy:<env>: block per environment in your contract.
+• The generated .gitlab-ci.yml has exactly one deploy:<env>: block per environment in your contract, and the deploy:prod: block carries when: manual.

 • Adding a new environments.staging-eu entry to the contract and re-running fluid generate custom-scaffold produces a new config/staging-eu.json and a new deploy:staging-eu: block — without editing any plugin code.